DarinelEscobar/fit_log/README.md

 - History tab showing previous workout sessions and logs.
 - Bottom navigation with tabs for Home, Routines, Logs and more.
 - New **Data** screen to export or import all tables as a backup.
+- Backups are copied to your Downloads folder and can be shared directly from the app.

 ## Getting Started